Arjun-1219/Brainwave_Matrix_Intern/README.md

 Database: library_management

 This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tablesperforming CRUD operations, and executing SQL queries.
+It includes creating and managing tables,performing CRUD operations, and executing SQL queries.
 The goal is to showcase skills in database design, manipulation, and querying.

 Objectives